 Accordingly, the Council generally implements integrated environmental monitoring programmes and reports the results of the programmes jointly.
-This report discusses the environmental effects of Vector's use of water, land and air, and is the twenty-seventh combined annual report by the Council for Vector.
+This report discusses the environmental effects of the Company's use of water, land and air, and is the twenty-eighth combined annual report by the Council for the Company.

-1.1.2 Structure of this report
+1.2 Structure of this report